twse/bobsgame-extras/Third-Party Notices.md

 ﻿# Commercial Software

 ## For use of DOOM
-DOOM® © 2016 id Software, LLC, a ZeniMax Media company.
+© 2016 id Software, LLC, a ZeniMax Media company.
 Bethesda, Bethesda Softworks, ZeniMax and related logos are registered trademarks or trademarks of ZeniMax Media Inc. in the U.S. and/or other countries.
 DOOM, id, id Software, id Tech and related logos are registered trademarks or trademarks of id Software LLC in the U.S. and/or other countries.

 ## For use of Golden CommPass
 Copyright © 1998 Creative Services Programming Corporation<br />